 Witches Flying Oil

+The flying ointments of old contained delirium inducing and sometimes deadly plants, roots and flowers; including Monkshood, Mandrake, Henbane, Belladonna and Datura.
 These ointments where recorded during the witch trials to be boiled with the fat of unbabtised children, failing this plain old animal fat would be used.
-The heat would have drawn out the toxins into the ointment and would be a very dangerous substance indeed.
+The heat would have drawn out the toxins into the ointment.

 Ye Olde Witchcraft Shoppe is not liable for any individual reaction to any particular ingredient.
 Remember to read the ingredients listed carefully.
 If you have a specific allergy or sensitivity, do not use ingredients that may trigger a reaction.
 An allergy patch test is recommended if there is any doubt or history of skin reactions.
 Discontinue use if a reaction occurs.